Pretraining A Large Language Model using Distributed GPUs: A Memory-Efficient Decentralized Paradigm: Additional Results

 \textbf{Ablation on Number of Nodes.} We then study the impact of varying the number of nodes $N$ while keeping the global batch size fixed.
 As shown in Table~\ref{tab:performance_num_nodes}, model performance remains stable when scaling from 2 to 8 nodes.
 The average score decreases slightly from 50.6 (2 nodes) to 49.5 (8 nodes), yet SPES maintains competitive results across benchmarks.
 This behavior illustrates a natural trade-off in decentralized sparse training: increasing the number of nodes leads to greater fragmentation of training data and experts, which can modestly slow convergence.
 Nonetheless, the results underscore the robustness of SPES.
 Even with reduced per-node token utilization, it maintains overall performance.
 These findings demonstrate SPES' potential of scalability, suggesting that it can effectively leverage a larger number of participants while maintaining model quality, a key property for practical deployment in heterogeneous, distributed environments.

-\textbf{Ablation on Hyperparameters in Expert Merging.} Fig.~\ref{fig:ablation_alpha_tmerge} shows the effect of varying merging warmup steps $T_{merge}$, the merging factor $\alpha$ and merging Top-$K$ on performance.
+\textbf{Ablation on Hyperparameters in Expert Merging.} Fig.~\ref{fig:ablation_alpha_tmerge} shows the effect of varying merging warmup steps $T_{w}$, merging interval steps $T_{i}$, merging factor $\alpha$ and merging Top-$K$ on performance.
 A moderate warmup of 12.5k steps achieves the best results, as shorter schedules hinder sufficient knowledge exchange, while excessively long ones interfere with expert specialization.
+For the merging interval, performance peaks at $T_i=300$, while both more frequent and less frequent merging lead to lower performance.
 Similarly, performance peaks when $\alpha$ is set to $0.1$ and $K$ is set to $4$, with both smaller and larger values leading to degradation.
 These observations suggest that effective expert merging requires a careful balance between inter-expert knowledge sharing and expert specialization.
 Overly aggressive merging may overwrite expert-specific information, whereas insufficient merging yields only minor parameter updates and limits the efficiency of knowledge sharing, thereby slowing the establishment of general expert representations.

 \textbf{Ablation on Synchronization Steps.} We analyze the effect of varying the local update interval $H$ in the SPES framework.
 As illustrated in Fig.~\ref{fig:different_sync_steps}, performance declines when $H$ increases from 50 to 200 or 400.
 This trend reflects a key trade-off in decentralized sparse training: while larger $H$ reduces communication frequency, it amplifies model divergence across nodes, weakening the benefits of expert sharing.
 Overall, $H=50$ provides the best balance between communication efficiency and model quality, underscoring the necessity of frequent synchronization to fully exploit SPES' sparse expert updates under bandwidth-limited decentralized settings.